mobile app bar

 That said, this may not always work.
 Teams know that rivals try to trick them into making wrong decisions, and the fact that Brown openly admitted to this further suggests the same.

 At the end of the day, it all boils down to who can outwit the other.
-That’s where counter-strategies—where teams do something different to what they plan or say on the team radio—come into play.
+That’s where counter-strategies—where teams do something different from what they plan or say on the team radio—come into play.
 Not quite just 20 cars racing around and the fastest winning, is it?

 About the author